 Each chapter's sections list bulleted points, derived from the Animal Care Manual template, that are to be addressed by the authors.

-The developmental processes used to compose each AAG follow a specific sequence that includes review procedures before the AZA Conservation & Science Department reviews it and ultimately approves publication.
+The developmental processes used to compose each AAG follow a specific sequence that includes review procedures before the AZA Conservation, Management, & Welfare Sciences Department reviews it and ultimately approves publication.
 There are six primary steps needed to complete the publication process:

 AAG Developmental Processes